 Our Future Relies on Responsibly-Mined Metals

 Our population is growing rapidly.
 Human impact on the earth is increasing exponentially and the demand for cleaner, greener sources of energy continues to rise.
-We want hybrid cars, wind turbines, solar cells and energy efficient appliances.
+PolyMet will produce the metals we need for electric vehicles, wind turbines, solar cells and energy efficient appliances.
 We want stainless steel kitchens, cell phones, computers, TVs and tablets.
 None of this would be possible without copper, nickel, platinum group metals and more.
 Our lifestyles – and the shift toward a sustainable future – rely on the responsible and safe extraction of metals.

 Demand for metals has increased, but relatively few mines in the U.S. produce them.
 Instead, we import nearly 90 percent of our platinum, more than 50 percent of our palladium, and about 35 percent of our copper and gold.
 The U.S. currently only has a single active nickel mine.
 Even with the high rate of recycling, the demand for these metals far exceeds our national and global supply.
 We must begin to produce more of these metals here.

 By meeting Minnesota’s strict environmental standards, and with today’s modern mining techniques and processes, we can mine the metals we need every day safely and responsibly.